AhmadAiuby/Udacity-Web-Development-Nanodegree-Landing-Page/README.md

 ## Features

 * Active State change for sections and nav links as user scrolls the viewport
-* Smooth scrolling using `scrollIntoView` when a nav link is clicked

 ## Running the App